-A Holter monitor test is usually performed after a traditional test to check your heart rhythm (electrocardiogram), especially if the electrocardiogram doesn't give your doctor enough information about your heart's condition.
+A Holter monitor test may be done if a traditional electrocardiogram (ECG) doesn't give your doctor enough information about your heart's condition.
 If the irregular heartbeats are infrequent, a longer term monitor called an event recorder may be needed.

 Some personal devices, such as smartwatches, offer electrocardiogram monitoring.
 Ask your health care provider if this is an option for you.

 Products & Services